Data · Forecasting & Planning · elfware

 Key Takeaways

-Analytics modules are different.
-Systems like Relex (forecast and replenishment) and Board (planning and simulation) don't just need master data and a few weeks of transactions.
-They need deep transactional history: two or more years of sales, stock movements, prices, promotions, and markdowns at granular level.
+Forecasting and planning platforms break this pattern.
+Systems like Relex (demand forecasting and replenishment) and Board (planning and simulation) need deep transactional history -- two or more years of sales, stock movements, prices, promotions, and markdowns at granular level.
+They also need early outputs for model calibration and controlled iteration as mappings evolve.

 "The staging environment becomes a warehouse in its own right.
 And every iteration cycle re-processes history that was already correct, burning time and infrastructure cost for no incremental value."